abpframework/abp/docs/en/Text-Templating.md

 ### Layout System

-It is typical to use the same layout for all emails.
+It is typical to use the same layout for some different Text Templates.
 So, you can define a layout template.

 A text template can be layout for different text templates and also a text template may use a layout.